Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Control: driven dynamics and transport

 Driving the depths of a double well lattice periodically can break spatial parity and time-reversal symmetry of a system and lead to imbalances in the populations at long times \citep{Chen:20}.
 These imbalances are a function of the phase of the driving force and of the total number of particles.
 While the imbalance can be interpreted by comparison with a driven and non-rigid classical pendulum, the real-time evolution of the particle population shows significant effects stemming from the quantum many-body correlations.
 Other ways to break parity dynamically by moving a barrier through a few-body system have also been discussed recently \citep{Nandy_2020} and can be used to study resistivity.

 Periodic driving of few-body systems has also been used to study time crystals as in \citep{Barfknecht2019}, where the two-component gas can be described by an effective spin-chain model, cf.~\ref{CloseToFermi}.
 Applying periodic spin-flip pulses allows one to realize discrete time-translation-symmetry breaking in the regime of strong inter-species interactions and weak intra-species interactions.
 Such time crystals are robust even with imperfect pulses and the ability to tune the interactions via Feshbach resonances can allow one to study the melting of the time crystals as the Hamiltonian parameters are changed.
 Related studies in both few- and many-body setups within cavity systems can be found in \citep{gong2018PhRvL}.
+Periodic driving of an external trapping potential can also be used for delta-kick cooling, with recent extensions being proposed for interacting quantum systems which are scale invariant \citep{Dupays2021}.